Nino-cunei/uruk/docs/images.md

 ---------

 We scraped the tablet photos from CDLI, by means of code in [imagery.py](../programs/imagery.py).
-Essentiall, we filled in the P-number of all tablets in our corpus into this url:
+Essentially, we filled in the P-number of all tablets in our corpus into this URL:
 `https://cdli.ucla.edu/dl/photo/`*P-number*`.jpg`

 We downloaded the lineart files from CDLI